What is a “Negro Wench?”

 A wench generally (not a “negro wench” specifically) is a “13th-century word meaning a female infant or a young unmarried woman[, which] quickly acquired negative connotations: from the late 14th century, in Langland and Chaucer it is used to mean ‘a wanton woman; a mistress’.”)
 David Shariatmadari, “Eight Words That Reveal the Sexism at the Heart of the English Language,” The Guardian (Jan.
 27, 2016) (describing pejoration of language related to women and pointing to the transformation of the term “wench”)(available at https://www.theguardian.com/commentisfree/2016/jan/27/eight-words-sexism-heart-english-language).

 According to Shariatmadari, the term “wench,” acquired a derogatory meaning through usage over time.
 Even standing alone, the term “wench” implies the concept of servitude.
-For example, it has been used in to describe those in service of others, for example, a “bar wench” or a “kitchen wench” or a “tavern wench”.
+A descriptor has often been added to specify the location or type of service: a “bar wench”; a “kitchen wench” or a “tavern wench”.
 The term is also laced with sexual connotation and has also be used to describe a prostitute or a female providing sexual services to another.
+Note the contemporary (and arguably historic) usage of the phrase “negro bed wench.”
+See Shafiqah Hudson, “‘Negro Bed Wench?’
+Negro, Please,” Ebony (2013) (available at https://www.ebony.com/news/negro-bed-wench-negro-please-405/).

 - Often, negro wench was used in conjunction with a description of whether the female is pregnant or already has a child.